WoN-Hackathon-2019/won-WeatherBot/README.md

 2. Add the environment variables

   * `WON_NODE_URI` pointing to your node uri (e.g. `https://hackathonnode.matchat.org/won` without quotes)
-  * `APIKey` with the API-Key form Openweatherdata.org as value
+  * `APIKey` with the API-Key from Openweatherdata.org as value

   to your run configuration.